Ewan MacColl: Political songs

+And they made a combination till the day that Lenin died.

 When asked about the song in a 1985 interview, he said that it was "a very good song" and that "it dealt with some of the positive things that Stalin did".
 In 1992, after his death, Peggy Seeger included it as an annex in her Essential Ewan MacColl Songbook, saying that she had originally planned to exclude the song on the grounds that Ewan would not have wanted it included, but decided to include it as an example of his work in his early career.
+The B-side of the record, Sovietland (Land of Freedom) was not included in the songbook.

 MacColl sang and composed numerous protest and topical songs for the nuclear disarmament movement, for example "Against the Atom Bomb", The Vandals, Nightmare, and Nuclear Means Jobs.

-MacColl dedicated an entire album to the lifestyle of Gypsies in his 1964 album The Travelling People.
-Many of the songs spoke against the prejudice against Roma Gypsies, although some would also contain derogatory remarks about "tinkers", which is a word for Irish Travellers.

 He wrote "The Ballad of Tim Evans" (also known as "Go Down You Murderer") a song protesting against capital punishment, based on an infamous murder case in which an innocent man, Timothy Evans, was condemned and executed, before the real culprit was discovered.

 MacColl was very active during the miners' strike of 1984–85 in distributing free cassettes of songs supportive of the National Union of Mineworkers, entitled Daddy, what did you do in the strike?
 The title song was unusually aggressive in its language towards the strikebreakers.
 This collection was only released on cassette and remaining copies are rare, but some of the less aggressive songs have featured on other compilations.
 At MacColl's 70th birthday party, he was presented by Arthur Scargill with a miner's lamp to show appreciation for his support.

 In his last interview in August 1988, MacColl stated that he still believed in a socialist revolution and that the communist parties of the west had become too moderate.
 He stated that he had been a member of the Communist Party but left because he felt that the Soviet Union was "not communist or socialist enough".